Game Boy Interface

 Playing from a bootable DVDr:

 If your GameCube is already modded to play burned DVDr’s, then you can simply download or create a bootable ISO.
-The best way to do it, would be to create a Swiss boot disc with the GBi software on it as well, like in the link below; That boots to Swiss r387, but also contains the GBI version from 2017-04-10.
-I probably won’t be able to keep this current, so please see instructions below that show you how to create your own bootable Swiss / GBI Disc.
+The best way to do it, would be to create a Swiss boot disc with the GBi software on it as well. lease see instructions below that show you how to create your own bootable Swiss / GBI Disc and only use these for reference.
 As an FYI, I use ImgBurn for my discs, but lots of other software will work.

 – First, make sure you’ve downloaded Swiss and GBI from the links at the top of this page.